ng-workshops/angular-demo-app-starter/README.md

 ### Nrwl Extensions for Angular

 A toolkit based on the Angular cli to support the writing of large scale enterprise applications.
-One key feature is the automated detection of dependend application/libs withtin a project.
+One key feature is the automated detection of dependent application/libs within a project.

 https://nrwl.io/nx